amplitude/amplitude-docs/content/collections/android_sdk/en/android-kotlin-sdk.md

 Amplitude amplitude = new Amplitude(configuration);
 ```
-By default, if the `autocapture` configuration is not explicitly set during `Configuration` initialization, `configuration.getAutocapture()` will automatically include `AutocaptureOption.SESSIONS`.
+By default, if the `autocapture` configuration isn't explicitly set during `Configuration` initialization, `configuration.getAutocapture()` will automatically include `AutocaptureOption.SESSIONS`.

 If you want to prevent automatic session events capture, remove the `AutocaptureOption.SESSIONS` option from `autocapture`.
 ```java